happybono/SonataSmooth/README.md

 }
 ```

+#### Binomial (Weighted) Average – Adaptive Note
+In Adaptive mode, the kernel width shrinks at edges and a NEW binomial row of length W is computed (`CalcBinomialCoefficients(W)`), ensuring correct symmetric weighting rather than truncating the full-length coefficients.

 ### 6. Gaussian Filter
 #### How it works
-Applies a normalized 1D Gaussian kernel to the data, using mirror-mode boundary handling.
+Applies a normalized 1D Gaussian kernel honoring the selected Boundary Mode (Symmetric, Replicate, ZeroPad, Adaptive).
+In Adaptive mode the kernel length W shrinks and σ = W / 6.0 is recomputed.

 #### Principle
 Gaussian weights emphasize central values, producing smooth results.